Kostas Frantzeskos: Career

 As a youngster, Kostas played for Vouliagmeni.
 He started his Football A Division career in Panathinaikos, after they picked him up in 1990.
 He was very quick to adapt and soon made his 1st division debut, in a very successful season, with Panathinaikos winning the double.
 He made nearly 100 appearances for the Greens - including 11 European games - winning one championship and three cups.

 In 1994, he was transferred to OFI and spent two seasons there, under coach Eugène Gerards, which he still holds to the highest esteem.
 He appeared in many games, becoming a mainstay in the Cretan team's midfield.

 At the second half of 1996/97 season, Frantzeskos left OFI for PAOK.
-He was one of the many Greek star-players bought at that time by then-PAOK owner Giorgos Batatoudis, along with Zisis Vryzas, Vassilis Borbokis, Spiros Marangos, and others.
+He was one of the many Greek star-players bought at that time by then-PAOK owner Giorgos Batatoudis, along with Zisis Vryzas, Vasilios Borbokis, Spyros Marangos, and others.
 He was much loved by PAOK fans for his many memorable goals, especially his winner against Arsenal in the first round first leg of the 1997/98 UEFA Cup, in Toumba Stadium.
 PAOK went on to win the tie 2–1 on aggregate.
 He made over 100 appearances with PAOK during his 3-year stay, scoring 45 goals.
 He also made 12 appearances in the UEFA Cup, scoring 6 times.

 His standout performances helped him develop a good reputation in Europe especially after having some very good European match performances with PAOK.

 After turning 31, Kostas left PAOK in 2000 for Kalamata, a much smaller club, then struggling for survival in the 1st Division.
 His tenure there was rather short, and although making a handful of appearances, he could not help the club stay in the first division.
 He left the next year for Ionikos, another mid-range club, also battling to avoid relegation.
 Managing even less appearances than the previous year, Frantzeskos decided to try out the Cypriot League, signing for AEK Larnaca, where he regained some of his former glory.
 That was not the case, however, when he returned to Greece in 2003, playing half a season for Aris Thessaloniki F.C. and another half for Proodeftiki.
 In 2003–2004 Aris narrowly escaped relegation, yet Proodeftiki was not equally lucky - so Frantzeskos finished his 15-year-long career in relative obscurity, playing a season in the Second Division until 2005.